Lorenzo Semple Jr.: Dino De Laurentiis

 Three Days of the Condor had been produced by Dino De Laurentiis, who hired Semple repeatedly over the next few years.
 He wrote the popular but critically assailed King Kong remake (1976); Hurricane (1979), a major box office flop starring Mia Farrow, on which Semple is also credited as Executive Producer; and Flash Gordon (1980), again a comic strip derivative, done in a deliberately over-the-top style reminiscent of the "Batman" sensibility.
 As with his Batman, serious comic-strip devotees attacked Semple for the allegedly disrespectful approach he took to the printed originals.

 After Never Say Never Again (1983), a non-Eon Productions film in the James Bond series which brought Sean Connery back to the role for the last time, Semple wrote a final comic book adaptation, Sheena (1984), based on the comic book Sheena, Queen of the Jungle.

 He wrote a TV movie, Rearview Mirror (1984), and an Imperial war film that was never completed, The Bengal Lancers!
 (1984).

 He was credited on Never Too Young to Die (1986) and the TV movie Rapture (1993).

 Later career

 Subsequently, Semple and retired agent and producer Marcia Nasatir reviewed movies on YouTube as the Reel Geezers.

 In September 2008, he was hailed by the Writers Guild of America as a Living Legend.
 In 2010, the American Cinemateque presented a two-night retrospective of his movies in Santa Monica.

 In January 2013, author Jon Dambacher dedicated his short novel "A Strange, Sickly Beauty" to him.

 Death

-Semple died of natural causes at his home in Los Angeles, California, just one day after his 91st birthday.
+Semple died of natural causes on March 28, 2014, at his home in Los Angeles, California, one day after his 91st birthday.
+He was survived by his wife, three children, including writer Maria Semple, and six grandchildren.